Goutham-krishna-555/Hospital-Management-System-/README.md

 This HMS application offers a robust and user-friendly solution for managing various aspects of a hospital, improving operational efficiency, and enhancing patient care.

+in the settings.py you have to add ur own email and password